 [iii] Ashdown, C.H., ‘The Schoolmaster Printer of St Albans’, Trans.
 SAHAAS (1924), pp. 76-79.
 URL: http://www.stalbanshistory.org/documents/1924_07_.pdf [last accessed online 22 Feb.
 2014]; Duff, p.
 34

 [iv] ‘John Insomuch Schoolmaster Printer (1479) Limited’, endole UK Company Insights.
 URL: http://www.endole.co.uk/company/03187456/john-insomuch-schoolmaster-printer-1479-limited [last accessed 14 Oct.
 2015]

-[ix] Barker, N., ‘The St Albans Press: The first punch-cutter in England and the first native typefounder?’, Transactions of the Cambridge Bibliographical Society, Vol. 7, No. 3 (1979), p.258; but Blades, W., ‘Introduction’, The Boke of St Albans by Dame Juliana Berners Containing Treatises on Hawking, Hunting, Cote Armour: Printed in St Albans by the Schoolmaster-Printer in 1486, Facsimile Reproduction, London, 1901.
-Available at URL: https://archive.org/stream/bokeofsaintalban00bernuoft#page/34/mode/2up [last accessed 25 Oct.
-2015], p.19
+[ix] Barker, N., ‘The St Albans Press: The first punch-cutter in England and the first native typefounder?’, Transactions of the Cambridge Bibliographical Society, vol. 7, no. 3 (1979), p.
+258; but Blades, W., ‘Introduction’, The Boke of St Albans by Dame Juliana Berners Containing Treatises on Hawking, Hunting, Cote Armour: Printed in St Albans by the Schoolmaster-Printer in 1486, Facsimile Reproduction, London, 1901.
+Online URL: https://archive.org/stream/bokeofsaintalban00bernuoft#page/34/mode/2up [last accessed 25 Oct.
+2015], p.
+19